TD Q1 2026 Earnings Call Summary | Stock Taper

 • Common Equity Tier 1 (CET1) Ratio: Ended the quarter at 14.5%, with strong organic capital accretion.

-• Provision for Credit Losses (PCL): Total PCLs were 43 basis points, within the guidance range of 40-50 basis points.
+• Provision for Credit Losses (PCLs): Total PCLs were 43 basis points, consistent with guidance, with impaired PCLs increasing due to a small number of borrowers.

-2. Strategic Updates and Business Highlights
+2. Strategic Updates and Business Highlights:

-• Canadian Personal and Commercial Banking: Achieved record revenue and loan volumes, with a 5% year-over-year increase in real estate secured lending.
+• Canadian Personal and Commercial Banking: Achieved record revenue and loan volumes, with a 5% increase in real estate secured lending.

-3. Forward Guidance and Outlook
+3. Forward Guidance and Outlook:

-• Cost Savings: Targeting $2 billion to $2.5 billion in annualized cost savings, with ongoing efforts in expense management and technology investments.
+• Cost Management: Targeting $2 billion to $2.5 billion in structural cost reductions over the medium term.

-4. Bad News, Challenges, or Points of Concern
+4. Bad News, Challenges, or Points of Concern:

-5. Notable Q&A Insights
+5. Notable Q&A Insights:

 • U.S. Loan Growth Focus: Core loan growth is expected to accelerate, particularly in consumer lending and mid-market segments, with a target for overall loan growth to turn positive by Q3 2026.